isomerpages/moe-bedokviewsec/_academic-curriculum/Science.md

 The Science and Technology Challenge is an annual competition organised by Nanyang Polytechnic.
 The aim of the competition is to fuel students' critical and creative thinking while promoting their interest in Science, Technology, Engineering and Mathematics (STEM).

-In 2020, our students achieved the 2nd Runner Up in the category for “Build Your Dream Aircraft”.
+Below is a short video showing our students' participation for the "Build your Dream Aircraft" category.